caio-uvini/react-nanodegree-project2-would-you-rather/README.md

 Using the provided starter code, you'll build a React/Redux front end for the application.
 We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.

+This project consists of a portal that manages poll questions.
+You're able to ask questions, answer questions created by the community, and compete with them in order to be the #1 in our leaderboard.

+## Development

+* To install all dependencies: `npm install`
+* To run the development server: `npm start`

+## Tecnologies involved

+This application uses `React` to build its view and `Redux` to manage the whole app's state.
+The navigation between different views is handled by `react-router`

 ## Data

 There are two types of objects stored in our database: